Editor

 This allows for reversible restrictions (e.g., roadworks, incidents).

-A dedicated SUMO additional file is added to the scenario, containing a single rerouter with id sesam_lane_closures.
+A dedicated SUMO additional file is added to the scenario, containing a single rerouter with the id sesam_lane_closures.

 All closed lanes are represented as <closingLaneReroute> entries inside a single time interval spanning over the whole simulation time.